Like most Millennials, the '86-born Koriander also watched Inuyasha in her teen years, following the series from start to finish.

 But then in doing so, he has robbed his niece Moroha of the right to be brought up by her parents, As a result, she's been pushed off from one bad foster wolf to another and now lives a life of servitude to a child slave owner in The Corpse Dealer Jyubei and now the quarter demon would-be priestess lives as a lonely bounty hunter with no access to the family she actually is curious about.
 He knows where she is at all times and has made no effort to contact her at all.
 What a jerk.

-During Inuyasha, Sesshōmaru takes in eight year old Rin as a ward, and for the rest of Inuyasha, it seems as though he isn't a bad parent.
-He protects Rin as much as he is able to, he brings her back from the dead, he keeps her clean and healthy, and for the duration of that first anime, there's only two episodes where Rin is ever in any serious danger.
+During Inuyasha, Sesshōmaru takes in eight-year-old Rin as a ward, and for the rest of Inuyasha, it seems as though he isn't a bad parent.
+He protects Rin as much as he is able to, he brings her back from the dead, he keeps her clean and healthy, and for the duration of that first anime, there are only two episodes where Rin is ever in any serious danger.
 Even in the movies, Rin is very well taken care of, and there are many sweet moments revolving around the two.

 That is of course if you ignore every instance where he barked an order at her.